hackle/blog-rust/raw/blog-rewrite-in-rust.md

   |     ^^^ value used here after move
 ```

+Ah, the iterator has been moved when `for_each` is called, so it cannot be iterated over again.
+HOW ABOUT THAT!

 In my opinion this really pushes the envelop of programming languages and its the subject of envy for `Haskell` which wasn't too shy to follow up with its own implementation of affine / linear types (as they are called).

 # Function but not too much

 As a proud functional programmer I didn't hesitate before reaching out to functions, but soon I found Rust does not exactly make this easy.

 First of all, there is a clear distinction between functions and closures, at least to the programmer (I am fairly sure compilers have a harder time with closures than plain function pointers).
 Because closures capture environment values, and the values have their own lifetime, it's imperative that closures respect that - aha, so we get to choose between FnOnce vs Fn.
 Completely obvious!
 I thought.
-Then it bit me immediately.
+Then it bit me hard immediately.

 ## closure and lifetime